Asaafa Ghana with schoolchildren

 To find out more information and to contact or donate to the One Love Foundation, check out their website!

 Jolanda van Dijk writes:

-I used another part of my donation to help starting up the food-programme.
+I used another part of my donation to help start up the food programme.
 Now all the kids at the nursery have at least one meal each day for a very small amount of money.
-From the remaining of my donation I bought a streetlight for the main road in the village.
+From the remaining of my donation, I bought a streetlight for the main road in the village.

-The best thing about volunteering in Asaafa was that I could decide on which projects I wanted to spend my money.
+The best thing about volunteering in Asaafa was that I could decide on which projects I wanted to spend my money on.
 I know exactly what happened with my donation and how much it meant to the people.
 That made it worth all the money I spent.